DanielleMStevens/mamp-prediction-ml/mamp_ml_building_and_validation.md

 ## 00. Overview

-This repository contains the code for the paper "Prediction of MAMP-Receptor Interactions through a Protein Language Model" by Danielle Stevens, et al.
+This repository contains the code for the paper "A deep learning approach to epitope immunogenicity in plants" by Danielle Stevens, et al.

-The code is broken down into the following: Prepping the data for training and validation, model hyperparameter optization and assessement
+The code is broken down into the following: Prepping the data for training and validation, model hyperparameter optization and independent assessement.

 ```
 .
-# code base for LRR_Annotation
+├── 01_LRR_Annotation/ # code base for LRR_Annotation
-├── 01_LRR_Annotation/
 │   ├── analyze_bfactor_peaks.py
 │   └── extract_lrr_sequences.py
 ├── 02_in_data/